 All work will be assessed using a range of methods, including direct observation within the workplace, written assignments and professional discussion.

 This is a work-based qualification.
 Learners must be employed in a school or college to complete this qualification.

 Learners must be at least 18 years old and employed in a suitable role within a school or college.

 Previous Level 3 study is a clear advantage, but wealth of experience, knowledge and understanding working in schools or colleges is a requirement for this qualification.
-Applicants will also be asked to complete an initial assessment, to determine if they are competent to complete work at this level.

 Additional Costs and Information

-This course will take about 12 months to complete.
+This course takes 12 months to complete.